anitacheung83/System-Design-Interview/Consistent Hashing.md

 Here is what I learned about **System Design Interview: Consistent Hashing**.

-Working in a start up community: One Eleven has allowed me to talk to startup founders, where I realized how critical scalability really is.
+Working in a startup community: One Eleven has allowed me to talk to startup founders, where I learned how critical scalability really is.
-That push me to pick up the _System Design Interview_ book.
+That experience motivated me to pick up the _System Design Interview_ book.

-However, reading alone is never enough.
-Once you actually start implement these concepts, you start to see the gaps between yourself and the distributed system.
-Such as which algorithms to choose and why.
+I soon realized that reading alone wasn't enough.
+Implementing these concepts revealed the real gaps—like understanding which algorithms to choose and the reasoning behind those choices.

 ## What is Consistent Hashing?
-As data grows, a single server is never enough.
-To handle scale, we often need dozens or even hundreds of servers to store key-value pairs.
-That means we need a way to distribute data across multiple servers efficiently.
+As data grows, one server can’t keep up.
+Scaling often requires dozens or even hundreds of servers to store key–value pairs, which means we need an efficient way to distribute data across them.

-So how do we do that?
+_So how do we do that? _

 The answer is **Hashing**!

-Assuming you have 4 servers, traditional hashing (what we learned in school) looks like this:
+Assume you have 4 servers,

-You compute `key % numberOfServers` to decide which server stores the data.
+you can determine where each key–value pair should go by computing `key % numberOfServers`.

-But what happens when a server goes down?
+_But what happens when a server goes down?_

 | With 4 Servers | With 3 Servers (1 server went down) |
 | :-------: | :------: |